If you have come across a Muslim Woman wearing a headscarf (hijab) and you have wondered why she wears it, here is the answer.

 Some Muslim women wear a face veil, also known as a Niqab.
 The Niqab covers a woman’s entire face, excluding her eyes.
 Wearing a veil over the face is recognised by Muslim scholars as a highly recommended act of worship, whereas other Muslim scholars recognise the Niqab as an obligatory act of worship, just like wearing the Hijab.

-Muslim women should not be forced to wear the hijab (check this).
-Rather, a Muslim woman should understand the importance of obeying Allah.
+Muslim women should not be forced to wear the hijab.
+Rather, one should understand the importance of obeying Allah.
 When a Muslim woman wears the hijab with the intention of pleasing Allah, she is rewarded for her sacrifice and obedience to her Lord.

 As an addition to the above, here are SIX reasons to help you understand why Muslim Women wear the hijab: